shpaw415/bunext/README.md

 ## 0.7.16

-- getServerSideProps can access session with getSession;
+- getServerSideProps can access session with getSession